diamondalltheway/diamondalltheway/README.md

 The runner-up goes to React.
 Its strong community and ecosystem are something I highly value.

 I discovered Tailwind CSS in 2019 and have been exclusively using it ever since.
-Lately, I have started using DaisyUI, the Tailwind-based component library and it's gradually turning into one of my favorites.
+Lately, I have started using Shadcn UI, the Tailwind-based component library and it's gradually turning into one of my favorites.

 ## 🛠️ Technologies and Tools I have Experience with:
   <div>